High — Time to Get Support

 - Insight into the gap between how you feel and how you want to feel

-- Frequently very capable when worry is contained by treatment
+- Frequently very capable once worry is eased by support

-- Strong response to evidence-based treatment when it is started
+- Strong response to well-supported treatment when it is started

 Challenges